joeswann/iesanz_brief/brief/2_frontend/2_3_conferences.md

   - Feed leads to CRM for nurturing (membership upsell, education cross-sell) and provide post-event surveys/feedback loops.

 ## Operations & Governance
-  - Attendee management, hybrid delivery logistics, contingency planning, and volunteer coordination are governed in [[03_admin/03_05_events_ops|Events & Conferences Operations]].
+  - Attendee management, hybrid delivery logistics, contingency planning, and volunteer coordination are governed in [Events & Conferences Operations](../3_admin/3_5_events.md).
   - That chapter also holds risk registers, vendor playbooks, and SOPs so the public-facing experience stays focused on storytelling and conversion.